 It gets crowded, but is still a unique way to cool off on a hot summer day!

 There isn’t much right around Ocqueoc Falls, but nearby Rogers City is a lovely destination on the shores of Lake Huron.

-In Rogers City, you’ll find a maritime museum, lighthouse, a 10-acre park right on the lake, and more.
-Book a room and spend one day exploring Ocqueoc Falls and the next discovering all the attractions in Rogers City.
+In Rogers City, you’ll find a maritime museum, a lighthouse, a 10-acre park right on the lake, and more.
+Book a room and spend one-day exploring Ocqueoc Falls and the next discovering all the attractions in Rogers City.

 Seven Bridges Preserve